|

 I had prevously posted the material in GEDCom format, converted with ged2html.
 If you preferred that format, please let me know.

-I do privacy-related volunteer work as a member of CPSR.
+I used to do privacy-related volunteer work as a member of CPSR.

-I maintain the Usenet FAQs on Social Security Numbers, Junk Mail, and also a list of Privacy-related addresses.
+I maintained the Usenet FAQs on Social Security Numbers, Junk Mail, and also a list of Privacy-related addresses.

 If you want to see what kind of information your browser is